jimyoshida/self-taught-devops/cls4/Timeline.md

 OAuth is an open standard for access delegation, commonly used as a way for internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
 The OAuth 1.0 protocol was published as RFC 5849, an informational Request for Comments, in April 2010.

+ZAP (Zed Attack Proxy) is a dynamic application security testing tool published under the Apache License.
+When used as a proxy server it allows the user to manipulate all of the traffic that passes through it, including HTTPS encrypted traffic.
+The first release was announced on Bugtraq in September 2010, and became an OWASP project a few months later.

+JSON Web Token (JWT) is a proposed Internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims.
+First published: December 28, 2010

 Time-based one-time password (TOTP) is a computer algorithm that generates a one-time password (OTP) that uses the current time as a source of uniqueness.
 In May 2011, TOTP officially became RFC 6238.